johnpeart/johnpeart.github.io/src/posts/slides/2025-06-10-allying-is-a-verb-not-a-noun.md

 >
 > Transgender staff, in particular, experience some of the highest rates of bullying, harassment and discrimination of any group in the Civil Service.

 [^3]: Whilst these figures come from the 2019 Civil Service people survey, the general trend has been the same for a long time and still is today.
-LGBT+ consistently report higher levels of bullying, harassment and discrimination than other staff do.
+LGBT+ people in the Civil Service consistently report higher levels of bullying, harassment and discrimination than other staff do.

 ![Text: So what?](/images/presentation/allying-is-a-verb-not-a-noun/slide10.jpg){.rounded .slide .popout}